Skip to content

 While some scholars say it incorporated the 11th, 12th, and 13th Dynasties, others exclude the latter since it was a time of utter chaos and downfall, which in no way could be a characteristic of a golden age, unlike the 11th and 12th Dynasties that were highly stable and prosperous.

-To understand the significance of the Middle Kingdom, we must first look into the period preceding it, the so-called First Intermediate Period, which itself followed the Old Kingdom, the first golden age.
+To understand the significance of the Middle Kingdom, we must first look into the period preceding it, the so-called First Intermediate Period, which followed the Old Kingdom, the first golden age.

-Each kingdom had its own capital, Heracleopolis and Thebes, respectively, and both were fighting to seize total power and dominate the entire country.
+Each kingdom had its capital, Heracleopolis and Thebes, respectively, and both were fighting to seize total power and dominate the entire country.
 It was complete mayhem.

 Laws were violated, temples were destroyed, and statues were taken down and broken.